 - 501 (c)(3) organizations not registered as current with the State Attorney General's Registry of Charitable Trusts.

-- General administrative, organizational, operating, and advertising costs, and printing of flyers or other publications to generally promote an organization and its services.
+- General administrative, organizational, operating, salaries, advertising costs, and printing of flyers or other publications to generally promote an organization and its services.